 Have you ever heard of Canyon X and Lower Antelope Canyon?
-They are both stunning slot canyons located within Antelope Canyon in Page, Arizona.
+They are both stunning sections of Antelope Canyon in Page, Arizona.

 What Is Lower Antelope Canyon?

-To enter Lower Antelope Canyon, visitors must go down a series of steep stairs into the narrow, winding canyon.
-The canyon is narrow and deep but visitors are able to walk through it relatively easily.
-It is also much longer than Canyon X, with a total length of about 0.25 miles.
+To enter Lower Antelope Canyon, visitors must go down a series of stairs into the narrow, winding canyon.
+The stairs are steep and the terrain is uneven in some parts, but most visitors are able to make their way through it easily.

 Canyon X, on the other hand, is a bit more off the beaten path.
+It's further from the main area.
 Visitors have to walk down a steep path, as well as down a gentle slope into the canyon.
-Unlike Lower Antelope Canyon, Canyon X does not have any very steep stairs that you need to descend.

-Once inside, visitors will notice that Canyon X is much deeper and narrower than Lower Antelope Canyon.
-The walls are also less colorful but instead are a beautiful shade of red that is unique to this canyon.
+Canyon X gets its name from the rocks near the entrance that form an "X" shape.
+Once inside the canyon itself, you will notice that Canyon X is much deeper and narrower than Lower Antelope Canyon.
+The walls are less colorful and are instead more uniform, being a lovely, muted orange-red that is unique to this canyon.

 Differences Between Canyon X and Lower Antelope Canyon

 One of the biggest differences between the two canyons is the length of the canyon.
-Lower Antelope Canyon is much longer than Canyon X, at over 1.1 miles roundtrip, with .6 miles of that time actually hiking through the canyon.
+Lower Antelope Canyon is much longer than Canyon X — about 1,335 feet (407 meters) long.

-Canyon X, on the other hand, is much shorter, with two main sections of the canyon that are about 150 feet long each.
+Canyon X, on the other hand, is much shorter, with two main sections of the canyon that are about 150 ft (45 m) long each.

 Canyon X, on the other hand, is a bit more accessible.
-It also has a decent to get it, but it is not as steep.
-Visitors must be able to walk on uneven surfaces and descend a gentle slope, but there are no very narrow passages to navigate.
+It also has a descent to get in, as well as a section with stairs, but overall it is not as steep.
+Visitors must be able to walk on uneven surfaces, but there are no very narrow passages to navigate.